 |EDU 502||Education Methods Of Teaching: Math, Science (Content Core Course)||3|

 |EDU 503||Education Methods Of Teaching: The Arts, Language Arts and Social Studies (Content Core Course)||3|

 |EDU 504||Early Field Experience/Seminar: Physical Education, Family/Consumer Services (Content Core Course)||3|

 Department of Education Graduate Dismissal Policy

-A teacher candidate may be immediately suspended or dismissed from Medaille College’s Department of Education for a crime or act indicating lack of “good moral character,” such as
+A teacher candidate may be immediately suspended or dismissed from Medaille University’s Department of Education for a crime or act indicating lack of “good moral character,” such as

 - physical or sexual abuse of a student or minor;